 CBD Extract May Change Effectiveness of Your Other Medications

-CBD may inhibit the activity of enzymes that break down other medications, causing higher med levels to be in your system for a longer time.
+It’s possible that CBD Can inhibit the activity of enzymes that break down other medications, causing higher med levels to be in your system for a longer time.

 How Does CBD Metabolize?